 Any other music for me passes by achieving one of musicality, lyrics or execution.
 Gospel on the other hand must pass the mark for all the three.
-I do not compromise on musicality because that’s how you are going to capture your audience at the very start, and if you are preaching you need that.
+I do not compromise on musicality because that’s how you are going to capture your audience at the very beginning, and if you need the word to reach someone, you need it.
 Lyrics in gospel I hold most important.
 I believe the whole point is to spread the gospel so ‘zigwembe’ for me is not going up on this list.
 Execution is the reason they are even on my blog right now.
 Deliver it to me, make me believe even if it makes no sense.
 Speak to me, lay with me if you will, but let it get through that you really wrote it for me. get it?
 Okay let’s get down to business.

 This one got me on that Bolingo vibe; did you feel that Labamba tune at the very beginning?
 Starts on a rather serene choral verse that sounds more South African and we all know how we love us some SA energy.

 Daddy Owen takes it off with his signature sound giving us a feel good kiswahili verse well presented in good tone.
 If there is auto tune, I missed it .
 Rigan off course then sweeps us to Congo and we all know you can’t keep still when the dombolo comes on.

 Every word is well thought out to give glory to the almighty as he well deserves.
 It is heart felt thanksgiving and I can tell it’s genuine.
 The video cost them a good investment and if I was god, this is what I’d want at the thanksgiving dinner.
 Good job.